Yes No Share to Facebook

 [25] On the other hand, a plaintiff who does take reasonable steps to mitigate loss may recover, as damages, the costs and expenses incurred in taking those reasonable steps, provided that the costs and expenses are reasonable and were truly incurred in mitigation of damages (see P. Bates, “Mitigation of Damages: A Matter of Commercial Common Sense” (1992), 13 Advocates’ Q. 273).
 The valuation of damages is therefore a balancing process: as the Federal Court of Appeal stated in Redpath Industries Ltd. v.
 Cisco (The), 1993 CanLII 3025 (FCA), [1994] 2 F.C.
 279, at p.
 302: “The Court must make sure that the victim is compensated for his loss; but it must at the same time make sure that the wrongdoer is not abused.”
 Mitigation is a doctrine based on fairness and common sense, which seeks to do justice between the parties in the particular circumstances of the case.

-Accordingly, mitigation requires the minimizing of harm.
-Failure to minimize the harm is a failure to mitigate and may reduce sums that a wrongdoer owes to the person harmed whereas when a failure to mitigate occurs, it is the person who was harmed and failed to reasonably minimize loss that caused some of the harm.
+Accordingly, the duty to mitigate requires a harmed person to minimize the harm suffered.
+Failure to minimize the harm may, and likely will, reduce the sum that the wrongdoer will owe the harmed person in a determination of liability at a court Trial.
+As was explained above by the Supreme Court in the Southcott Estates case, where a failure to mitigate occurs, it is the failure of the Plaintiff to act reasonably to minimize the loss that caused a portion of the harm.
 Simply said, where the Defendant does something wrong resulting in harm to the Plaintiff, the Defendant is responsible only for the portion of the harm that arises directly due to the wrongdoing of the Defendant and where a portion of the harm occurs or accrues because the Plaintiff failed to minimize that harm, the Plaintiff is at blame for the portion of the harm.

 Conclusion